-In 2019, the Group, through MCMI, entered into a ten-year secured long-term loan agreement with a third party local bank for ₱1,500.00 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
-MCMI made partial drawdowns against this agreement amounting to ₱680.00 million, ₱350.00 million and ₱470.00 million in January, June and July 2019, respectively.
+In 2019, the Group, through MCMI, entered into a ten-year secured long-term loan agreement with a third party local bank for P1,500.00 million to refinance the construction of MCMI's school buildings and facilities that were initially funded by short-term loans.
+MCMI made partial drawdowns against this agreement amounting to P680.00 million, P350.00 million and P470.00 million in January, June and July 2019, respectively.
 The loans were subject to prevailing borrower's rate, plus a minimum spread of 0.50% per annum, but in no case lower than 4% per annum, subject to quarterly repricing.
 MCMI shall repay the loan in 20 equal quarterly installments to start at the end of 21st quarter from the initial drawdown date.
-The loans were secured by the land and related improvements owned by MCMI with carrying value of ₱2,382.0 million as of December 31, 2021 and suretyship of MESI.
-The loans were subject to certain positive and negative covenants such as the requirement for MESI to maintain its debt service cover ratio of at least 1.0 at all times and its debt-to-equity ratio of at least 75:25 starting on the third year of the loan reckoned from initial drawdown date or January 2022.
+The loans were secured by the land and related improvements owned by MCMI with carrying value of P2,376.76 million as of December 31, 2019 and suretyship of MESI.